PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interface_Design.md

 1. Flow: .5 hours
 2. User Interface Design: .5 hours
 3. Defining User Stories: 1 hour
-4. Adobe XD Tutorial: 1 hour
+4. Adobe XD Tutorial: 3 hour
-5. Prototyping: Building a wireframe prototype using Adobe XD: 4 hours
+5. Prototyping: Building a wireframe prototype using Adobe XD: 2 hours

-**Now, open your worklog and plan your day informed by the stand-up and today's schedule**
+**Now, open your worklog and plan the different tasks for today there!**

 ## Questions or issues?
 If you have any questions or issues regarding the course material, please first ask your peers or ask us in the Q&A in Datalab!